 pumpkin mini muffins

 Is Pumpkin Good for You?

-According to the Mayo Clinic, both fresh pumpkin and canned pumpkin are packed with nutrients, such as potassium, vitamin A and iron.
+According to the Mayo Clinic, both fresh and canned pumpkin is packed with nutrients, such as potassium, vitamin A, and iron.
 Heads up when looking for canned.
-Canned pumpkin products may be labeled as “pumpkin,” “100 percent pumpkin” or “pumpkin pie mix.”
-Canned pumpkin pie mix contains added sugar and is, therefore, higher in calories than regular canned pumpkin.
+Canned pumpkin products may be labeled as “pumpkin,” “100 percent ” or “pumpkin pie mix.”
+Canned pumpkin pie mix contains added sugar and is, therefore, higher in calories than regular.
 Make sure to look for pure canned pumpkin puree.
-And bonus — zero Weight Watcher points if you are a WW follower!

 One pet peeve I have with canned pumpkin recipes is that so many of them call for 1 cup — a partial can.
-Who the heck has room in their fridge for half-empty (or half full) can of pumpkin.
-I make it my personal mission to create recipes that only use an entire can.
+Who the heck has room in their fridge for a half-empty (or half-full) can of pumpkin?
+I make it my mission to create recipes that only use an entire can.

+pumpkin mini muffins